2026

 .png)

-Nelson didn’t have a goal of making a lot of money, or to achieve fame with this venture.
-He loved rodeo, especially bulls, and was determined to make the sport better than it was.
+Nelson didn’t have a goal of making a lot of money or to achieve fame with this venture.
+He loved rodeo, especially bulls and was determined to make the sport better than it was.
 And he did just that!
 In the early 1990s he purchased 50 acres of land near Hamshire, TX, and constructed a rodeo arena.
 In 1992 he invested in a bucking bull and traveled the rodeo circuit with him for a few years.

-Frontier contracts rodeo stock throughout the United States from Florida to Elko Nevada.
-The company’s list of awards and honors incude 8-time PRCA (Professional Rodeo Cowboys Association) Stock Contractor of the Year, 4-time PRCA Saddle Bronc Horse of the Year (Medicine Woman), 2-time PRCA Bareback Horse of the Year (Full Baggage), 2013 PRCA Saddle Bronc Horse of the Year (Maple Leaf) & they've been the recipient of the Remuda Award twice (2012 & 2016).
+Frontier Rodeo Company quickly grew and branched out in the mid-1990s when Nelson began forming a staff.
+Now, Frontier contracts rodeo stock throughout the United States from Florida to Elko Nevada.
+The company’s list of awards and honors include 9-time PRCA (Professional Rodeo Cowboys Association) Stock Contractor of the Year, 2022 PRCA Bareback Horse of the Year (Gun Fire), 4-time PRCA Saddle Bronc Horse of the Year (Medicine Woman), 2-time PRCA Bareback Horse of the Year (Full Baggage), 2013 PRCA Saddle Bronc Horse of the Year (Maple Leaf) & they've been the recipient of the Remuda Award twice (2012 & 2016).
 The Remuda is an award given by the PRCA for a high caliber herd of bucking horses.
-In 2019 they were recognized as the WPRA (Women's Professional Rodeo Association) Stock Contractor of the Year.
+In 2019 they were recognized as the WPRA (Women's Professional Rodeo Association) Stock Contractor of the Year and they’ve been named the PRCA Xtreme Bulls Stock Contractor of the Year three-times.

 Numerous other awards have been earned by the company’s horses and bulls.
 And, yes, the early bull herd included Jerry’s first bull, Tough Enough, who had been “retired.”